pilosophos/pilosophos.github.io/src/writing/the-conversation-game.md

   Each player selects an icebreaker question (e.g. `What's your favorite ice cream flavor?`) which they will keep hidden from the other player.
 The game has one winner, and you can win by one of three methods:

   <aside class="marginal-note">

+  Specifically, an **icebreaker question** is a question you ask to get to know the other person.
+For more examples, see [this article](https://www.atlassian.com/blog/teamwork/icebreaker-questions).

   (Optional): To prevent cheating, each player could write their question on a piece of paper before the game starts, and players could reveal the paper at the end.